Codecademy/docs/README.md

 ## What stage of development are we in right now?

 Right now we've created 590 high-quality entries as quickly as we could.
-We have an engineering team working on creating the Docs website in July-August, after which we'll release the MVP to the world!
+Our engineering team is working on building the MVP in July-August, after which we'll release it to the world!
 Once we've released this MVP, our goal is to transition some ownership of Docs content to the Codecademy community, since maintaining a resource of this type at-scale is only possible if it's open-source.

 ## Core Team